cryptyro/Salsa20/README.md

 # Salsa20
-A Rudimentary Implimentation of Salsa20 in C
+A Rudimentary Implementation of Salsa20 in C